rdtarvin/RADseq_Quito_2017/README.md

 ---
-If you have a mac computer, everything we are doing today you can install at a later date to your root system.
+If you have a Mac computer, everything we are doing in this workshop you can install at a later date to your root system (Mac OS).
 Windows users will always require a linux VM to run these programs.
-For Mac text editors, we recommend [Text Wrangler](http://www.barebones.com/products/textwrangler/), [Sublime Text](http://www.sublimetext.com/2), or [Atom](https://atom.io/).
+For Mac OS text editors, we recommend [Text Wrangler](http://www.barebones.com/products/textwrangler/), [Sublime Text](http://www.sublimetext.com/2), or [Atom](https://atom.io/).
 If you do want to use a text editor on Windows outside of the ubuntu environment, we recommend [Notepad++](https://notepad-plus-plus.org/).